tri-cods/github-pages/sections/02-repo.md

 [<<<Back](01-intro.md) | [Next>>>](03-deploy.md)

-# What is a repository?
+# Creating a GitHub Repository

 In this section, we'll discuss how to create a GitHub repository for your project in order to store, manage, and publish your work.
 A repository is a unit of organization (think a directory or folder of files) where all of the materials related to a single project can be stored in the cloud.
 Every time that you add or edit a file in the repository, Github will keep a record of what changes were made and by whom: Github is designed for collaboration, so you can make changes to a text while someone else is working on the same document.
 Different versions (branches) of a text can be developed and then merged.
 You can easily undo changes.
 You can easily publish your repository as a website using GitHub pages.

 In this section, we will:

 - Create a Github account
-- Create a repository
+- Create a GitHub repository
-- Add collaborators and teams
+- Add collaborators and teams to the repository
 - Begin writing a README file in markdown

 ## Create a Github account